-Sponsor deeming is the process of considering the income and resources of the sponsor to be available to the sponsored noncitizen, whether or not the income or resources are actually made available.
-These benefits include AHCCCS Medical Assistance (except for emergency services), KidsCare, Cash Assistance (TANF), Nutrition Assistance, and SSI-Cash.
-Was the victim of any act or threatened act of violence, including any forceful detention, which results or threatens to result in physical or mental injury.
-TI A: Ki
+Term Definition Sponsor Deeming Sponsor deeming is the process of considering the income and resources of the sponsor to be available to the sponsored noncitizen, whether or not the income or resources are actually made available.
+Federal means-tested benefit These benefits include AHCCCS Medical Assistance (except for emergency services), KidsCare, Cash Assistance (TANF), Nutrition Assistance, and SSI-Cash.
+"Battered or subjected to extreme cruelty" Was the victim of any act or threatened act of violence, including any forceful detention, which results or threatens to result in physical or mental injury.
+Examples of acts of violence: